-El Nada hospital provides a variety of amenities not only for you and your baby, but also for the whole family.
-Our services are available 24 hours a day, 7 days a week.
-We can always take care of your health and wellbeing.
-Doctors, physicians, nurses and all our staff with their vast experience in patient care are here to make sure you are receiving the leading health care and having a comfortable relaxed stay.
-Our services include all types of surgical operations in the fields of Obstetrics, Gynecology, General Surgery, Pediatric Surgery, Endoscopy, Plastic Surgery, ENT, and Dental Surgery.
+We can always take care of your health and wellbeing as we are available 24 hours a day, 7 days a week.
+Doctors, physicians, nurses and all our top notch staff with their vast experience in patient care, are here to achieve their best in providing the leading health care.
+All types of surgical operations in the fields of Obstetrics, Gynecology, General Surgery, Pediatric Surgery, Endoscopy, Plastic Surgery, ENT, and Dental Surgery, are offered.

-The operating suite consists of 5 spacious rooms equipped with up to date supplies, anesthesia and patient monitoring machines as well as surgical equipment.
-Our operating rooms provide the surgeons with great confidence and the patients with maximum surgery safety levels during the operation.
+Our operating suite, which consists of five spacious rooms equipped with up to date supplies, anesthesia and patient monitoring machines as well as surgical equipment, provides surgeons with great confidence in operating and patients with maximum safety levels.
 Not to mention the latest technology of stainless steel antibacterial walls.

 Pre-pregnancy care helps find issues that could affect your pregnancy, so you and your doctor can take steps to avoid potential problems.
 Your nurse or doctor will talk with you about your physical and mental health and give you any exams or screenings you might need to help make sure you have a healthy pregnancy.
 They can also give you tips on how to get pregnant.